Project Title

 Build a portable health record solution to help Africa’s 1 billion citizens track their health wealth.

 Create what will eventually become a mobile health wallet for Africa’s 1 billion citizens.
 A solution that will augment patient interaction with their physicians and other point of care services.
-The goal is to connect the three key areas under consideration.
+The goal is to connect the three key data point areas under consideration.

 Prescriptions